42 Best Apps for Learning Mandarin Chinese in 2026

 If that is the case, install the Chinese Grammar app.
 Then, with over 100 grammar exercises, you can practice these assignments to measure your grammar ability.

-The app is only available on Android, and there is no iOS version.
-All study content has simplified Mandarin and is not traditional.
-Besides, it is not for advanced levels and can go only up to HSK 5.
+The app is only available on Android; there is no iOS version.
+All study content is simplified Mandarin and not traditional.
+Besides, it is not for advanced levels and can only reach HSK 5.

-Price: Chinese grammar app is 100% free.
-You do not even need to sign up with zero ads.
+Price: The Chinese grammar app is 100% free.
+You do not even need to sign up—zero ads.

-Do you want to improve your accents and pronunciation when you speak Mandarin?
+Do you want to improve your Mandarin accent and pronunciation?

-In that case, check out the famous Super Chinese that uses well-designed animations and images to offer courses.
-With speech recognition, this app can take you on a trip of Mandarin fluency.
+Check out Super Chinese, which offers courses with well-designed animations and images.
+With speech recognition, this app can help you reach Mandarin fluency.

-Using this program, you’ll learn Chinese characters, pinyin, English translations, and how to incorporate these characters into everyday phrases.
+This program teaches Chinese characters, pinyin, and English translations, and how to incorporate these characters into everyday phrases.

-You can take a placement test to know your specific skill, assigning a level per your current ability.
+You can take a placement test to determine your specific skill, and a level will be assigned based on your current ability.
 AI (artificial intelligence) also sweetens your learning style.

 Chinese language software

-Price: They have various plans like standard, VIP, VIP Pro, etc. For instance, you can buy a 1-month subscription for €8.49 or $59.99 for 1 year.
+Price: They offer plans including Standard, VIP, and VIP Pro.
+For instance, you can buy a one-month subscription for €8.49 or $59.99 for one year.

 You can reach advanced levels of Chinese proficiency with Daily Chinese.
 The primary aim of this app is to help you grow your vocabulary.
-It has an enormous database of characters to aid in learning Mandarin.
+It has an enormous database of characters to help you learn Mandarin.

 If you have been studying for HSK, you need thousands of characters and words to pass various levels.
-Daily Chinese, with an extensive database of almost 10,000, simplified and traditional, can help you.
+Daily Chinese, with an extensive database of almost 10,000 simplified and traditional Chinese words, can help you.

-The vocabulary varies across topics, difficulty-level, sector-specific terms, and goal-related.
+The vocabulary varies across topics, difficulty levels, sector-specific terms, and goal-related terms.
 You can also track your progress and learn more about China.
 To improve your word power, check out Daily Chinese.

 Price: The Daily Chinese app is entirely free.